 Innovative Design: Dentist Contributions

-The foundation of Volunteer for Dental Care is a commitment among community dentists to join together to serve individuals with the gravest and most urgent needs, regardless of their ability to pay.
-A key component of Volunteer for Dental is that the load is shared equitably among those participating, so that no one dentist bears an undue burden.
+The foundation of Volunteer for Dental Care is a commitment among community dentists in West Michigan to join together to serve individuals with the gravest and most urgent needs, regardless of their ability to pay.
+A key component of Volunteer for Dental is the load is shared equitably among those participating.
+No one dentist bears an undue burden.
 In addition, support structures are established for the dentists who are serving the uninsured.

 Oral Health Education